nomarjay/MicrosoftClone/README.md

 # MicrosoftClone
-A clone of the microsoft webssite
+A clone of the microsoft website